February Fun – Free Lessons You’ll Love!

 Where to Find the February Activities Freebie

 Are you wondering where you can download this lesson-packed freebie?
-This 27-page activity pack is free for subscribers of my newsletter, Candler’s Classroom Connections.
+This 27-page activity pack is available for purchase here on TpT, but it’s also free for subscribers of my newsletter, Candler’s Classroom Connections.
 If you are a subscriber, look for it on the private page called Laura’s Best Freebies.
 You received a link to that page when you signed up for the newsletter.
-If you aren’t an email subscriber or you don’t know where to look for this freebie, click here to request a free copy of my February Activities pack!
-You’ll automatically be signed up for Candler’s Classroom Connections, too.
-If you are already signed up, you’ll just be confirming your current subscription, and you can unsubscribe at any time.
+If you aren’t an email subscriber or you don’t know where to look for this freebie, click the Freebies link in the menu and subscribe to my email list.
+If you don’t find these resources to be helpful, you can unsubscribe at any time.